AFI (band): Legacy

+On Black Sails in the Sunset helped to establish a new wave of horror punk bands that included Blitzkid, Murderdolls and the Creepshow.
+A 2022 article published by Metal Hammer the album as having "reinvented the horror punk of the Misfits for a new generation".

 According to the Sydney Morning Herald, AFI have been "hailed as being responsible for bringing back the big '80s rock chorus."
 The band has received much praise in particular from Alternative Press, which has supported the group since the mid-1990s.
 The publication rated the band's major-label debut, Sing the Sorrow, as the most anticipated album of 2003, and noted that it "blew the doors off goth-punk as we knew it".
 AFI has also been granted responsibility for paving the way for the rise of the visual element of rock bands in the 2000s; in a December 2006 article, Revolver wrote that "AFI have increased the importance of a band's visual identity and the flair for the theatrical," adding that "when a group like Panic! at the Disco borrows imagery from a movie such as Moulin Rouge!, you have to consider the precedent AFI set when they borrowed cues from Tim Burton's The Nightmare Before Christmas."
 Shoutmouth.com placed AFI at number 22 on its list of the 25 most influential punk bands, noting that the band "have evolved with each album, showing that a punk band can not only change, but stay true to their sound at the same time.
 AFI have been on a constant rise through their career, and as such, eeked [sic] out the honors".
 After Sing the Sorrows release, Yorkshire Evening Post described Havok's voice as one of those "you'll love or hate, but one thing can't be denied, this guy has range beyond belief".
 Recognized by his trademark flair and vocal style, Havok has been recognized as "a bona fide rock god" by Alternative Press.

 In 2003, The Pitch described the band's fan club as a "particularly excitable bunch", adding that "there's also the type of sentiments that put the cult back into cult success, such as links to something called 'the Church of Havok'."

+AFI have been cited as an influence by Avenged Sevenfold.
+Atreyu, Eighteen Visions, Bleeding Through, Panic! at the Disco, Aiden, From First to Last, Lostprophets, Hawthorne Heights, Funeral for a Friend, the Used, My Chemical Romance, Senses Fail, Pierce the Veil, Modern Error, Rise Against, Tsunami Bomb, Bleeders, I am Ghost, the Nerve Agents, Energy, Miss Vincent, Creeper, Our Time Down Here, Salem, Calabrese, Ceremony, More Than Life, the Ghost Inside, Love is Noise, the White Noise, Touché Amoré, Scowl, Deafheaven, Joyce Manor, New Years Day, Trivium, Poorstacy, Taking Back Sunday, Phoxjaw, the Wytches, Black Veil Brides and Motionless in White.

+Their songs have been covered by bands including the Offspring, Harm's Way, God's Hate, Twitching Tongues and Gnarwolves.